 Date of changes Changes

-July 2019 to procedures where Duplicate sections of Appeals section revusing a tenant representation of the Removed reference Policy shortened in places to make more concise and to move to procedures where applicable Duplicate sections of policy removed Appeals section revised to reflect new approach to appeals using a tenant representative appeals panel.
-Removed reference to 'old' systems that were listed Added section setting out the different stages of the complaints process

-Page Version Date Author

-Page 1 of 2
+Policy shortened in places to make more concise and to move

+July 2019 to procedures where applicable

+Duplicate sections of policy removed

+Appeals section revised to reflect new approach to appeals

+using a tenant representative appeals panel.

+Removed reference to 'old' systems that were listed

-July 2022 Changes in response to the review of the Housing Ombudsman's Complaints Code.
+Added section setting out the different stages of the complaints process July 2022 Changes in response to the review of the Housing Ombudsman's Complaints Code.
 September 2023 Updates to the policies and strategies list and changes to ensure compliance with the housing ombudsman's complaints code.
 Changes to how complaints are dealt with at Stage Two.
 Stage Two complaints will be investigated by a Head of Service to ensure ownership of complaints within respective service areas and to support performance against the Tenant Satisfaction Management measure on the time taken to respond to Stage 1 and Stage 2 complaints.
 Tenant challenge will be provided by the Tenant and Resident Improvement Panel.
-March 2024 Updates to the policy to reflect the changes arising from the amended Housing Ombudsman's Complaint Code which came into force on the 1 st of April 2024.
+March 2024 Updates to the policy to reflect the changes arising from the amended Housing Ombudsman's Complaint Code which came into force on the 1 ^{st of} April 2024.
 The Code sets out our statutory requirements.
 Addition to the Policy to include complaints about building safety risk, or the performance of an accountable person or principal accountable person, in a high-rise residential building.
+May 2024 Typo corrected at section 5.7 following reporting to Board.
+March 2025 Policy updated following the implementation of a separate Policy on unreasonable behaviour and the Equality, Diversity and Inclusion Policy approved by Board August 2024.
+Also updated to reference the mandatory occurrence reporting procedures for high rise properties.
+These minor changes were approved by Executive Management Team on the 11 th March 2025.
+Minor changes to clarify compliance with the Housing Ombudsman's Complaints Code.